reactiveide/appinventor-sources/README.md

 ## Disclaimer
 [ReactiveIDE](https://reactiveide.com) is ***No Longer*** based on MIT App Inventor 2 and ***WILL NOT*** be offering any support to any MIT App Inventor 2 based Platform.

-The following Source Code is basically a ***Development Copy*** of HydrIDE (it has been renamed to ReactiveIDE during the development, however it was never released and is discontinued) based on MIT App Inventor 2 under MIT License which is ***NOT production ready***.
+The following Source Code is basically a ***Development Copy*** of HydrIDE (it has been renamed to ReactiveIDE during the development, however it was never released and is discontinued) based on MIT App Inventor 2 under Apache License (with some code/modules under MIT License) which is ***NOT production ready and MAY NOT BE FUNCTIONAL***.

 We decided to open source this copy of ReactiveIDE (which is actually HydrIDE) for those who is interested in contributing to MIT App Inventor 2 and would like to do any further development and contribute to OPEN SOURCE.